FelixOnline/v2/content/articles/2011-10-31-the-path-to-graduation-not-all-about-internships.md

  - /comment/1645/the-path-to-graduation-not-all-about-internships
 imported: true
 comments:
+ - value: >
- - I think internship are a valuable experience and it is up to you whether you are ripped off I graduated from in 2011 with a first and no clue which career path I wanted to take I have completed three different internship the first in PR then for a VC and the last for social media I was unpaid for all of them but made sure that there were strict terms ie I would only work for free for max of 3 months travel and food had to be covered I learned loads and would not have changed them for anything If only I had done them as part of my degree I could have saved a year of being unpaid Job aggregators like this one httpwwwadzunacoukjobsinternship are excellent for finding internships Highly recommended
+     I think internship are a valuable experience and it is up to you whether you are ripped off.
+I graduated from in 2011 with a first and no clue which career path I wanted to take.
+I have completed three different internship; the first in PR, then for a VC and the last for social media.
+I was unpaid for all of them but made sure that there were strict terms ie: I would only work for free for max of 3 months, travel and food had to be covered.
+I learned loads and would not have changed them for anything.
+If only I had done them as part of my degree I could have saved a year of being unpaid!
+Job aggregators like this one http://www.adzuna.co.uk/jobs/internship are excellent for finding internships.
+Highly recommended <br>

 # Article Taxonomies
 categories: